apitrace/apitrace/README.markdown

 You can perform gpu and cpu profiling with the command line options:

- * `-pgpu` record gpu times for frames and draw calls.
+ * `--pgpu` record gpu times for frames and draw calls.

- * `-pcpu` record cpu times for frames and draw calls.
+ * `--pcpu` record cpu times for frames and draw calls.

- * `-ppd` record pixels drawn for each draw call.
+ * `--ppd` record pixels drawn for each draw call.

 The results from this can then be read by hand or analysed with a script.